 How much could drivers receive?

 Payouts will vary by case.
 They should reflect any extra interest or loss linked to undisclosed commission.
-The FCA estimates that 12.1 million agreements are eligible for compensation and that average payouts will be around £830 per agreement, although some people may receive more and others less.
+The FCA says around 12.1 million agreements may fall within the scheme.
+It also says average payouts could be around £830 per agreement.
+However, each case will depend on the agreement, commission model, and lender review.
 Either way, the aim is to deliver a fairer and more consistent outcome.
 For a broader look at car finance compensation, expected payout timing and what drivers should do next, read our latest car finance compensation update.

 What drivers should do now under the FCA car finance redress scheme